 Generally we don’t need to see your original document - a scanned copy is normally acceptable.
 Where possible we will also do a selective certified translation of your document.
-This is cheaper than a full translation – see side bar for more information.
+This is cheaper than a full translation – see below for more information.

 Note that these are general guidelines only for immigration translation.
 It is what is normally accepted.
 However it will depend on what your Immigration New Zealand case manager decides.
 Very rarely you may be asked to upgrade a certified translation from a selective to a full translation.

 Please phone us if you have any questions about our Immigration translation service.

 These are translations to support an application for New Zealand citizenship to The Department of Internal Affairs.